 Tails craned his head towards Rose. “…That shouldn’t be a problem,” he said, nodding.

 Rose let out a deep sigh.
 “Thank you,” she said, relieved.
 She returned to the kitchen, but Tails’ heightened hearing picked up her mumbling as she retreated.
 “SOLDIER… The last thing Cosmo needs is to have her feelings hurt again.”

 Tails frowned, perturbed.
 ‘Again?
 What’s that supposed to mean?’
 Shaking his head, he headed upstairs.

 Cosmo came out of the spare room as Tails arrived on the second floor.
 She had changed into a pair of loose, cotton pyjamas and her hair was tied into an equally loose ponytail.
 She smiled warmly at him.
 “Oh good, I just finished getting your room ready,” she said brightly.
 “You’ll have to pass through Sector 6 to get to Sector 7.
 It’s a bit dangerous though, so make sure you get plenty of rest.”

 Blinking, Tails crossed the threshold into the spare room Cosmo prepared.
-He sat on the bed, his weight sinking down into the soft mattress.
-He ran his hands through the fur on his head as exhaustion creeped in.“Oh man,” he muttered tiredly.
+He sat on the bed, his weight sinking into the soft mattress.
+He ran his hands through the fur on his head as exhaustion crept in.“Oh man,” he muttered tiredly.
 “What a day.”

-Thoughts racing between concern for Bark and Cream, to the words President Kintobor told him at the reactor and to the mysterious flower girl, he flopped backwards onto the bed, his arms splayed out.
+Thoughts flitting between concern for Bark and Cream, to the words President Kintobor told him at the reactor and to the mysterious flower girl, he flopped back onto the bed, his arms splayed out.
 He listened carefully to the next room over, waiting for the sounds of Cosmo sleeping so he could sneak out.